rfl-urbaniak/teaching/menu/criminology.md

 ## Introduction to Bayesian data analysis for criminology

+### Revision slides

+- <a href="https://rfl-urbaniak.github.io/teaching/sharedResources/slidesCrimRev.pdf">Revision slides for the exam</a>

 ### Project

 The details of your project along with the project template can be download from the link below.
 All the deadlines are visible in our calendar.
 Deadlines: